sminnillo/Transition-Markers-L2-Writing/README.md

 # Transition-Markers-L2-Writing
-Code for paper on transition marker use in L2 English high-stakes essay writing
+Data, code, and annotation guide for paper on transition marker use in L2 English high-stakes essay writing.

 Citation: